Termination of a defined-benefit plan

-If the employer owes money to the plan and the plan administrator is unable to recover the sums due because of the employer's bankruptcy, for example, it may be necessary to reduce the benefits of the members and beneficiaries affected by the termination.
+If an employer owes money to the plan and the plan administrator is unable to recover the sums owing due to the employer's bankruptcy, for example, the benefits of all the members and beneficiaries affected by the termination may be reduced accordingly.

 In the event of the plan's surplus assets